zhongqy2011/masapi/README.md

   - function pad(num, size) - this is to add prefix "0" to a number base on the size.
 3. Due to development environment/time constraint, there could be bug(s) within the source code.
 Appreciate your kind feedback on the issue found and possible solutions.

+## Testing

+Unit test cases has been created and can be found in the file lists.

 ## Additional Notes

   - Figures from MAS API refer to average rates compiled from that quoted by 10 leading banks and finance companies.